Viralmaniar/BigBountyRecon/README.md

 38. Digitalocean Spaces: Spaces is an S3-compatible object storage service that lets you store and serve large amounts of data.
 We will look for any data exposures.

 39. .SWF File (Google): Flash is dead.
-We are going to use Google Dorks to look for older versions of flash .swf's which contain vulnerabiltiies.
+We are going to use Google Dorks to look for older versions of flash .swf's which contain vulnerabilities.

 40. .SWF File (Yandex): Flash is dead.
-We are going to use Yandex to look for older versions of flash .swf's which contain vulnerabiltiies.
+We are going to use Yandex to look for older versions of flash .swf's which contain vulnerabilities.

 41. .SWF File (Wayback Machine): Flash is dead.
-We are going to use WaybackMachine to look for older versions of flash .swf's which contain vulnerabiltiies.
+We are going to use WaybackMachine to look for older versions of flash .swf's which contain vulnerabilities.

-42. WayBack Machine: Look for archieved files to access old files.
+42. Wayback Machine: Look for archived files to access old files.

 43. Reverse IP Lookup: Reverse IP Lookup lets you discover all the domain names hosted on any given IP address.
-This will help you to explore the attack suraface for a target organisation.
+This will help you to explore the attack surface for a target organisation.

-44. Traefik: Look for an open-source Edge Router for an unauthenticated interfaces which exposes internal services.
+44. Traefik: Look for an open-source Edge Router for an unauthenticated interface which exposes internal services.

 45. Cloud Storage and Buckets: Google CSE for various cloud storages - aws, digitalocean, backblaze, wasabi, rackspace, dropbox, ibm, azure, dreamhost, linode, gcp, box, mailru

 46. s3 Buckets: Open s3 buckets.

-47. PublicWWW:
+47. PublicWWW: Source code search engine indexes the content of over 200 million web sites and provides a query interface that lets the caller find any alphanumeric snippet, signature or keyword in the web pages ‘HTML’, ‘JavaScript’ and ‘CSS’ style sheet code.

-48. Censys (IPv4, Domains & Certs):
+48. Censys (IPv4, Domains & Certs): Search engine for finding internet devices.
+We will use this to look for additional sub-domains using various endpoints on Censys.

-49. Shodan:
+49. Shodan: Search engine for Internet-connected devices

-50. SharePoint RCE:
+50. SharePoint RCE: Look for CVE-2020-0646 SharePoint RCE related endpoint.

 51. API Endpoints: Find WSDL files.

 52. Gist Searches: Quickly look for sensitive information on the Gist pastes.

-53. CT Logs: Certificate Transparency (CT) is an Internet security standard and open source framework for monitoring and auditing digital certificates.
-We will use to look for additional sub-domains for a targated organisation.
+53. CT Logs: Certificate Transparency (CT) is an Internet security standard and open-source framework for monitoring and auditing digital certificates.
+We will use to look for additional sub-domains for a targeted organisation.

 54. Password Leak: Look for plaintext passwords of internal employees exposed in various leaks.

-55. What CMS: Identify the version and type of CMS used by a target organisation for targated enumeration and exploit research.
+55. What CMS: Identify the version and type of CMS used by a target organisation for targeted enumeration and exploit research.

 # Screenshots

 # How to use this tool?

+Step1: Download the file from

+Step2: Run the

 # Dorking operators across Google, DuckDuckGo, Yahoo and Bing